Wyrkx/tp/docs/UserGuide.md

 ### Setting reminders : `remind`

-Set reminders for important deadlines or milestones(e.g. O-Levels, A-Levels).
+Set reminders for important deadlines or milestones(e.g. O-Levels, A-Levels).<br>
 **NOTE:** For the current version of TutorPro, you will not be able to view your reminders as we are still working on the [`schedule` command](#comming-soon-in-next-update--schedule) for the next update, which will be coming really soon!

 Format: `remind n/DESCRIPTION at/TIME t/TAG`